sunilr61/GiftCardRedeem/README.md

-# Implement place order functionality for an e-commerce platform
+# Implement place GiftCard functionality for an e-commerce platform

 ## Problem Statement